RaveHealth/embedings-test/README.md

 # AI Candidate Matching Demo

-This is a Streamlit application for matching candidates to job offers using semantic embeddings (Sentence Transformers).
+This is a Streamlit application for matching candidates to job offers using semantic embeddings (Sentence Transformers https://www.sbert.net/).

 ## How Semantic Embeddings Work